Reed-CompBio/spras/docs/tutorial/beginner.rst

 What Happens When You Run This Command
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 SPRAS will executes quickly from your perspective; however, several automated steps (handled by Snakemake and Docker) occur behind the scenes.
+(ADD IN THAT APPLE COMPUTETERS WILL TAKE A SECOND BECAUSE OUR DOCKER IMAGES ARE AMD AND NOT ARM)

 1. Snakemake starts the workflow